Josh-Wagner1/Milestone1_Group59/Software Design Document.md

 * R3.1 The Nutrition Breakdown function shall show pie charts and bar graphs displaying the nutritional breakdown of the selected food.
 * R4.1 The Nutrition Range Filter shall accept a string value to determine the nutrition being range limited.
 * R4.2 The Nutrition Range Filter shall accept floating point values to constrain the minimum and maximum value of a specific nutrition that show up in the results.
-* R5.1 The Nutrition Level Filter shall provide a dropdown value to filter their search results based on nutritional density which includes “LOW”, “MEDIUM” and “HIGH” as selectable values or “NONE” as a placeholder if undecided.
+* R5.1 The Nutrition Level Filter shall provide a dropdown value to filter their search results based on nutritional density which includes “Low”, “Mid” and “High” as selectable values or “NONE” as a placeholder if undecided.
 * R6.1 The Weight calculator feature shall give the option for the user to input a food item in plaintext along with a numerical weight (in grams) in which they can scale the other nutritional values with.
 * R6.2 The Weight calculator shall provide a list of scaled nutritional values based on the inputted food and weight.